jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 2WB
 Legendary Creature - Human Expeditioner
 Each nonland card in your hand without foretell has foretell.
 Its foretell cost is equal to its mana cost reduced by {2}.
+Whenever you foretell a card, you gain 2 life.
 Twilight Slash - {W}{B},{T}: Sciel deals 2 damage to target creature, you gain 2 life.
 Intervention - {W}{W},{T}: Untap target creature.
 Create a Chroma token.
 Our Sacrifice - {1}{B}{B}, {T}, Pay X life: Creatures target opponent controls get -X/-X until end of turn.